simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

 B:stack
     correspond to backtraces

-Going from more specific to less A:tag->B:stack is the only possible mapping direction.
+Going from more specific to less A:tag->B:stack is the easier mapping direction.

 Is is possible to find a 1-to-1 mapping between the A:tag and B:stack::